-The pandemic has brought unforeseen challenges, which required instructors to quickly adapt to new teaching methods and technology.
+The pandemic has brought unforeseen challenges which required instructors to quickly adapt to new teaching methods and technology.
 Although the incorporation of video conferencing software, such as Zoom, was a definite transition, it has proved very useful with both teaching and assessment.

-Our program has primarily been using Zoom for a combination of online instruction, meetings, and advisement since the pandemic began in March 2020.
+Our program has primarily been using Zoom for a combination of online instruction, meetings, and advisement since the pandemic emerged in March of 2020.
 This online conferencing platform has allowed us to improve some of our teaching methods as well as assessment.
-Using this technology has allowed us to hold online information sessions for incoming and prospective students, largely improving the participation at these events while still allowing us to share our screen to show PowerPoints, course expectations, prerequisites, and more.
-In addition, it still allows students to ask any questions they may have about the nuclear medicine field or program expectations.
+Utilizing this technology has allowed us to hold online information sessions for incoming and prospective students.
+This has largely improved the participation at these events, while still allowing us to share our screen to show PowerPoints, course expectations, prerequisites, and more.
+In addition, it still allows students to ask any questions they may have about the Nuclear Medicine field or program expectations.
 We feel strongly that the increased participation at the information sessions will improve student retention in the program.

-Many of our students are considered "nontraditional" (i.e., not fresh out of high school but rather older than 25 y).
-According to an article published in Contemporary Issues in Education Research, "a vast majority of fresh-out-of-highschool 'traditional' aged (18-24) enrollees have shifted toward a wave of 'nontraditional' aged (25+) students, featuring displaced workers, first-generation college attendees, returning students, and those who desire a change in career (either due to financial hardship or preference), administrators have no choice but to alter collegiate curriculums, services, and overall philosophies.
-An overwhelming majority of institutions affected by this trend are community colleges" (4).
-Many of our nontraditional students often deal with the challenges associated with balancing work, family, and school.
-With these students, in particular, we feel it is important to hold detailed information sessions specifying program requirements and expectations.
+Many of our students are considered, "non-traditional", meaning not fresh out of high school, but rather being over 25 years of age.
+According to an article published in Contemporary Issues in Education Research, "a vast majority of fresh-out-of-high-school "traditional" aged (18-24) enrollees have shifted towards a wave of "non-traditional" aged (25+) students, featuring displaced workers, first-generation college attendees, returning students, and those who desire a change in career (either due to financial hardship or preference), administrators have no choice but to alter collegiate curriculums, services, and overall philosophies.
+An overwhelming majority of institutions affected by this trend are community colleges (4)."
+Many of our non-traditional students often deal with the challenges associated with balancing work, family, and school.
+With these students, in particular, we feel it is very important to hold detailed information sessions detailing program requirements and expectations.
 During the clinical internship portion of the program, we feel that this transparency is imperative to improve student retention and graduation rates.

-Form L in the compliance report asks for an assessment of the graduation rate, which the colleges' learning management system (LMS) should help to improve.
+Form L in the compliance report asks to assess the graduation rate, which this technology should help to improve.

-Aside from an increase in information session participation, we also have noticed an increase in participation at the advisory board meetings since these began to be held online.
-Although the pandemic forced a transition to online, because of the noticeable increase in attendance we plan to retain this format.
-In addition, many of the clinical instructors find it challenging to commute to our campus after they finish work for the day.
-Traffic, weather, and our proximity to Yankee stadium can cause immense delays in travel time to our campus during rush hours.
-Fortunately, Zoom use for our advisory board meetings has allowed board members to call in from anywhere, largely increasing our advisory board attendance and improving assessment strategies on Form L.
+Aside from an increase in information session participation, we also have noticed an increase in participation at the advisory board meetings since being held online.
+Again, the pandemic has forced this transition, but this is a strategy we plan to continue since there has been a noticeable increase in attendance.
+Many of the clinical instructors find it challenging to commute to our campus after they finish work for the day.
+Traffic, weather, and our proximity to Yankee stadium can cause immense delays in traveling to our campus during rush hours.
+Fortunately, the use of Zoom for our advisory board meetings has allowed board members to call in from anywhere.
+This has largely increased our advisory board attendance, also improving assessment strategies on Form L.

-Last, using this technology has helped us to communicate with students in a private setting.
-We can now easily hold individual Zoom sessions for radiation badge review, midrotation clinical evaluations, and advisement.
+Lastly, utilizing this technology has helped us to communicate with students in a private setting.
+We can now easily hold individual Zoom sessions for radiation badge review, mid-rotation clinical evaluations, and advisement.
 Zoom sessions can easily be worked around students' clinical internship schedules while accommodating the instructors.
 As we transition out of the pandemic, our plan is to continue these meetings online.